openhwgroup/cva6/util/sanitize/README.md

 This directory provides multiple scripts to apply format and sanitize rules on this project.
 You can execute all sanitize rules by executing `make`.
-Or execute separately with `make verilog`.
+Or execute separately with `make verilog`, `make xlen`.

 - `make verilog` apply RTL format rule from the contributing doc.
+- `make xlen` search for use of CVA6Cfg's XLEN attribute in arithmetical operations and IS_XLEN attribute in logical operations.